Camping in the Parks

 Reserve a campsite online or by calling 1-888-947-2757.

-Property offices are closed and campers should proceed directly to their reserved campsite after the designated check-in time of 3 p.m.
-Campers will be automatically checked-in through their reservation.
+Campers should proceed directly to their reserved campsite after the designated check-in time of 3 p.m.
+Campers will be automatically checked in through their reservation.
 All occupancy rules still apply.

 DNR staff may periodically stop by campsites to verify check-in.
 Campers should keep a copy of their reservation on hand or available on a mobile device for staff to verify the reservation.

 Campground hosts are present in many but not all campgrounds.
 Information regarding how to get in touch with property staff or conservation wardens will be available at kiosks located in campgrounds.